Tadukoo/TadukooBukkitExperiments/README.md

 (NOTE: All version numbers listed below are tentative and could change.)
 * Alpha 0.1.X
-    * Add /sun
     * Add /rain
     * Add /storm
 * Alpha 0.2
-    * Commands are configurable in the config.yml or a new commands.yml file.
+    * Commands are configurable in the commands.yml file.
 * Alpha 0.2.1
     * /thelp search functionality.
     * /thelp updated to have all commands.
 * Alpha 0.3
-    * Set-up an economy system.
-* Alpha 0.4
     * Set-up more teleportation stuff.
 	* Improve current teleportation stuff.
-* Alpha ?
+* Alpha 0.4
-    * Add permissions for certain command groups (ex. economy commands permission is Tadukooplugin.economy).
+    * Set-up an economy system.

 Commands
 --------